hasura/graphql-engine/docs/graphql/manual/remote-schemas/schema-auth.rst

 Hasura will forward the resolved ``x-hasura-*`` values as headers to your remote schema.
 You can use this information to apply authorization rules in your server.
 You don't have to redo authentication in your remote schema server.
+Native fine grained access control for remote schemas will be released soon.

 You can also configure Hasura to have (as shown :ref:`here <merge_remote_schema>`):